 Prior to setting up Central Design in 1969, Lee spent over a decade studying and working in Australia, Holland and the United Kingdom.

-He originally headed to Australia to study architecture but obtained a Certificate of Art instead.
+The grandson of a millionaire banker, Lee Wee Nam, he left Singapore in 1959 to Golden Institute of Technology in Geelong to study architecture.
+He later switched to graphic design and obtained a Certificate of Art instead.
 Lee then headed to Amsterdam where he completed a Diploma of Advertising and Typographical Design.
 He next left for London to study in St Martin’s College of Art where he received a National Diploma in Design.
 After working for several years as an art director in London advertising agency Pritchard Wood and Associates, Lee returned to Singapore to set up his own advertising and design house.

-Onw of his first assignments was to design commemorative postage stamps in 1970.
-“Shipping Development” became the first of his many stamp designs as Lee became one of Singapore's most well-known graphic designer.
-He also developed the corporate identity programme for the national carrier Singapore Airlines, expanding upon American consultant Walter Landor Associate’s logo.
-His firm also handled the advertising accounts for several of the likes of local modern shopping centre People’s Park Complex, Japanese consumer electronic brand Akai and the Swiss watch brand Longines.
+One of his first assignments was to design commemorative postage stamps in 1970.
+“Shipping Development” was the first, and Lee soon established himself as one of Singapore's most prolific stamp designer by winning a string of commissions.
+He also developed the corporate identity programme for the newly setup national carrier Singapore Airlines, expanding upon American consultant Walter Landor Associate’s logo.
+Subsequently, his firm was appointed to handle the advertising accounts for several major clients.
+They included Singapore's first modern shopping centre, People’s Park Complex, as well as multinational Japanese consumer electronic brand Akai and the Swiss watch brand Longines.

 - Chan, Kin Sang.
 "A Good Design Is One That’s 'Simple, Striking'”, The Straits Times, 29 January 1987.

 - Ngoo, Irene.
 "All eyes on 77 as they receive National Day honours."
 The Straits Times, 16 January 1976, 6.

 - "May Day honours for 11."
 The Straits Times, 2 May 1982, 9.